-Paul Manafort To Serve Total Of More Than 7 Years Following D.C.
-Guilty Plea
+Paul Manafort Sentenced To 3.5 More Years In Prison; New State Indictment Announced

-Paul Manafort received a total sentence of about 7 and a half years in prison on Wednesday following the guilty plea in his Washington, D.C., conspiracy case.
+Former Trump campaign chairman Paul Manafort received a total sentence of about 7 1/2 years in federal prison on Wednesday following the guilty plea in his Washington, D.C., conspiracy case.

-Judge Amy Berman Jackson effectively added about 3 and a half more years in prison to the sentence Manafort received last week from a different judge in the Eastern District of Virginia.
+Judge Amy Berman Jackson effectively added about 3 1/2 years in prison to the sentence Manafort received last week from a different judge in the Eastern District of Virginia.

-Jackson said Manafort could serve some of the time to which she was sentencing him at the same time he was serving in prison for his other case.
+Jackson said Manafort could serve some of the prison sentence at the same time he was serving in prison for his other case.
 But the judge in Washington ultimately increased the total amount of prison time.

-A federal judge in Virginia had sentenced Manafort to just under 4 years in federal prison and ordered that he pay $24.8 million in restitution and a $50,000 fine.
+A federal judge in Virginia had sentenced Manafort to just under four years in federal prison and ordered that he pay $24.8 million in restitution and a $50,000 fine.

 Manafort appeared in court in Washington on Wednesday in a dark business suit — a change from the green prison uniform in his Virginia hearing — sitting in the wheelchair he has used since attorneys say he developed health problems while in jail.

-Manafort's hair is now mostly gray and he reviewed documents in court ahead of the judge's ruling.
-A number of people wrote letters to Jackson supporting Manafort including his wife, one of his daughters, his brother and others.
+Manafort's hair is now mostly gray, and he reviewed documents in court ahead of the judge's ruling.
+A number of people wrote letters to Jackson supporting Manafort including his wife, one of his daughters and his brother.

 Jackson said she read all the letters before determining his sentence.